stackpulse/playbooks/hello-world/hello-world-slack/README.md

 ## Your benefits

-- Try StackPulse
+- Automate your first playbook in StackPulse
-- Understand basic StackPulse terms and usage
+- Learn of StackPulse fundamental terms, flow and usage
-- Start creating your own playbooks!

 ## Your experience